agrc/gis.utah.gov/about/policy/data-sharing-agreement/index.md

 The following Data Sharing Agreement applies to all individuals and organizations sharing data with the SGID in any way.

-In order to reduce the friction of adding data to the SGID, by submitting a [Porter issue](https://github.com/agrc/porter/issues) to introduce your data to the SGID, you consent to this Data Sharing Agreement.
+You consent to this Data Sharing Agreement when you submit a [Porter issue](https://github.com/agrc/porter/issues/new?assignees=%40steveoh%2C+%40gregbunce%2C+%40rkelson&labels=introduction%2C+porter&template=1-introduce-sgid-dataset.md&title=Add+%3Cdataset+name%3E+from+%3Csource%3E) to introduce your data to the SGID.
 In cases where UGRC submits the Porter issue on your behalf, UGRC will contact you via email to get your consent to this agreement.
+If you need to discuss different GRAMA/license/disclaimer terms, please note this in the Porter issue.

 ## Definitions
 {: .text-left}